bramp/blog/content/posts/2011-10-17-my-experiences-with-developing-multi-threaded-nodejs-extensions.md

 }

 int WiiMote::AfterConnect(eio_req* req) {
-  // Once the â€œConnectâ€ method has finished, this method will be called on
+  // Once the "Connect" method has finished, this method will be called on
   // the main nodejs thread.
 This means we can now use normal V8 methods.

   HandleScope scope;